tosbery/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that counts the number of directories and sub-directories in the current directory Create a script that displays the 10 newest files in the current directory. script that takes a list of words as input and prints only words that appear exactly once.
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd.